 All orders are placed in lot sizes.
 A lot is a unit measuring the transaction amount and it is different per each financial instrument.
-Details of the lot sizes are available in the Trading Conditions section available on the Company's website.
+Details of the lot sizes are available in the Trading Terms and Conditions section available on the Principal's website.

 If the client wishes to execute a large size order, in some cases the price may become less favorable considering the liquidity in the market.
-The Company reserves the right not to accept a client's order, in case the size of the order is large and cannot be filled by the Company or the Principal.
+The Principal reserves the right not to accept a client's order, in case the size of the order is large and cannot be filled by the Principal.